-- 1 (1) (a) The House may sit or a committee may meet with its members in remote attendance by electronic means. - (b) The Speaker may issue such directives as are necessary to give effect to this rule, which may include directives on the decision of questions." - (c) The Speaker may give a ruling or make a Rule in respect of any eventuality for which these Rules do not provide. - (2) A Rule made by the Speaker- - (a) must be published in the ATC; - (b) remains in force until the House has decided on it based on a recommendation of the Rules Committee. - (3) If a Rule is made by the Speaker when the House is not in session, the Rules Committee must consider the Rule within five working days after the next sitting day of the House.
+- 1. (1) The Speaker may give a ruling or make a rule in respect of any eventuality for which these rules do not provide. - (2) A rule made by the Speaker- - (a) must be published in the ATC; - (b) remains in force until the House has decided on it based on a recommendation of the Rules Committee. - (3) If a rule is made by the Speaker when the House is not in session, the Rules Committee must consider the rule within five working days after the next sitting day of the House.